hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-avado.md

 ## Installing the HOPR client

-While connected to your AVADO network or via a VPN, go to the following [link](http://my.ava.do/#/installer/%2Fipfs%2FQmPhSZTZbM6kd9VizvZpKDN3fQe5bqvCDooCBPYEUXdTcy).
+While connected to your AVADO's network or via a VPN, go to the following [link](http://my.ava.do/#/installer/%2Fipfs%2FQmPhSZTZbM6kd9VizvZpKDN3fQe5bqvCDooCBPYEUXdTcy).
 Just click the install button and wait until the download completes.

 If you are unable to use the link above, search for this hash in the AVADO DappStore:

 ```
 /ipfs/QmPhSZTZbM6kd9VizvZpKDN3fQe5bqvCDooCBPYEUXdTcy
 ```

-Alternatively, you can click the following [link](http://my.ava.do/#/installer/%2Fipfs%2FQmPhSZTZbM6kd9VizvZpKDN3fQe5bqvCDooCBPYEUXdTcy).

 ![DappStore](/img/node/avado-1.png)